omogidi/3rdSemester/holidayProject/Readme.md

 **Method 2 - With a Logical network**
 # Step 1 - Create vpc, subnets, route tables, internet gateway, nat gateway, security groups, bastion host, private instances, and configure the route tables.
-- Set up 2 private EC2 instances on AWS(use the free tier instances).

 - Created demovpc with the cidr range of 198.162.0.0/16
 - Created private subnet with cidr range of 192.168.3.0/24
 - created public subnet with cidr range of 192.168.2.0